-Children's Cancer Fund History
+Children's Cancer Fund of New Mexico History

-In 2019, sixty-three children in New Mexico were diagnosed with cancer.
+In 2021, forty-eight children in New Mexico were diagnosed with cancer.
 They suffer painful procedures and distressing side effects.
 Many treatments last for years, putting terrible emotional and financial burdens on these children and their families.
 Sadly, not all children survive their cancer journey.
-In 2019, four children died as a result of their cancer.
+In 2021, seven children died as a result of their cancer.